English, PDF, 655kb

 Resistance proportions for eight antibiotic-bacterium pairs in the United Kingdom (UK) have decreased in recent years, from 13.5% in 2005 to 9% in 2015, and could go up again to 11% by 2030, should current trends in antibiotic consumption, population and economic growth continue into the future.
 Resistance proportions in the UK were lower than the OECD average in 2015 (17%).

 English, PDF, 1,049kb

 A broken social elevator?
 Key findings for United Kingdom

 England has committed itself to a very ambitious programme to develop apprenticeships, but still faces many challenges to effectively implement current reforms and develop a world-class apprenticeship system, according to a new OECD report.

 Mr. Angel Gurría, Secretary-General of the OECD, will be in London on Wednesday 4th April 2018 to open a Meeting of the OECD Global Parliamentary Network taking place at the Houses of Parliament in Westminster and focusing on how to move from analysis to policy action in the promotion of inclusive growth.

 Government at a Glance provides a dashboard of key indicators to help you analyse international comparisons of public sector performance.

-Selected findings for the United Kingdom from the report "The Pursuit of Gender Equality: An Uphill Battle"
+Key findings for the United Kingdom from the report "Pensions at a Glance 2017"